ncb000gt/node-es/README.md

 For more specifics and details regarding the core API for ElasticSearch, please refer to the documentation at <http://www.elasticsearch.org/guide/reference/api/>.

 ##### Bulk

+*Please Note:* The default timeout is set at 30 seconds... if you are performing a large bulk insert you may need to increase this limit by specifying a higher value for `timeout` in the options parameter.

 `es.bulk(options, commands, callback)`